podobinska/JavaScriptProjects/README.md

 # JavaScriptProjects

-This repository contains code to some simple JavaSript projects I've worked on this summer.
+This repository contains code to JavaSript projects I've worked on this summer.